A health worker and young girl in a health clinic.

 Health and nutrition in fragile contexts

-Children, youth and women are uniquely and disproportionately affected by conflict and fragility, whether through gender-based violence, inadequate nutrition, broken state-societal relations or insurmountable barriers to basic quality health services.
-These conditions represent a disproportionate share of the global disease burden, accounting for:
+Children, youth and women are uniquely and disproportionately affected by conflict and fragility, whether through gender-based violence, inadequate nutrition, broken state-societal relations or insurmountable barriers to accessing basic quality health services.
+These conditions represent a disproportionate share of the global disease burden and account for:

 • More than 70 per cent of epidemic-prone disease cases, such as cholera, measles and meningitis.